 The Channel 7 Children’s Research Foundation awards approximately $1,350,000 in grants each year to universities, research institutes, health services and other organisations, for research into issues affecting the health, education and wellbeing of children, in any relevant field.

-Research must be undertaken in South Australia.
+Research must be led from South Australia.

 The Foundation aims to build capability in South Australia by attracting and retaining local research talent; specifically, by